cyclejs-community/component-combinators/README.md

 - [Known issues](#known-issues)

 # Motivation
-Around 18 months ago, while working on what is the largest cyclejs codebase I know of (~20K lines of javascript), I realized how hard it was to actually make sense and maintain a **large** cyclejs application.
-Focusing on those issues derived from cyclejs usage and compunded by application size:
+Around 18 months ago, while working on what is the largest Cycle.js codebase I know of (~20K lines of javascript), I realized how hard it was to actually make sense and maintain a **large** Cycle.js application.
+Focusing on those issues derived from Cycle.js usage and compounded by application size:

 - a large portion of the code was stream handling originating from the use of components and the necessity to wire them together.
 The domain logic, and as a result, **the application logic was lost** into a sea of streams' sometimes-cryptic operations.
-- extra confusion about inputs (sources), their meanings and usage, due to **inputs addressing two separate concerns** : component parameterization and interfacing with external systems.
-A bunch of constants were lifted into streams in miscelleanous places to serve as parameters for generic components, and that led to more stream arithmetic, noise, and in some occurences bugs
+- extra confusion about inputs (sources), their meanings and usage, due to **inputs addressing two separate concerns**: component parameterization and interfacing with external systems.
+A bunch of constants was lifted into streams in miscellaneous places to serve as parameters for generic components, and that led to more stream arithmetic, noise, and in some occurrences bugs
-- **modifying, fixing and extending that code proved to be a gamble**, with any bug fixing or debugging sessions counted in hours.
+- **modifying, fixing, and extending that code proved to be a gamble**, with any bug fixing or debugging sessions counted in hours.
 To be fair, the complete absence of documentation (and tests) explained a lot of that.
 The absence of unit tests itself could be explained by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes